 Who this card is good for

 The Wawa® Credit Card may not be the best option for many.
-The introductory offer of 25 cents off per gallon for the first two billing cycles up to 100 gallons per billing cycle could help you earn a few bucks.
+The introductory offer of 50 cents off per gallon for the first billing cycle up to 100 gallons per billing cycle could help you earn a few bucks.
 But after that, this card would provide very little value.

 If you’re going to add a credit card because of a big introductory gas rebate, you might consider picking one that offers healthy ongoing credits as well.
-For instance, the BP Visa® Credit Card offers 25 cents per gallon for every $100 spent at BP in the first 90 days until Sept.
-30, 2019.
-After the first three months, the BP Visa® Credit Card continues to offer 10 cents per gallon on gas at eligible BP gas stations; 3% back on groceries; 1% back on all other purchases.
+For instance, the BP Visa® Credit Card offers 25 cents per gallon for every $100 spent at BP within the first 30 days of your account opening.
+After that, the BP Visa® Credit Card continues to offer 10 cents per gallon on gas at eligible BP gas stations; 3% back on groceries; 1% back on all other purchases.

 Wawa needs to up its game if it wants to compete with cards like this or any of the top-notch gas cards available today.